ST Engineering shares jump as much as 4.1% on revenue increase, special dividend

 - The group reports strong performances across all its three business segments in the nine months ended September.
 PHOTO: BT FILE

-The counter climbed S$0.35 to S$8.64 as at 9.13 am, after it reported on Wednesday a 9 per cent rise in revenue to S$9.1 billion for the nine months ended Sep 30.
+The counter climbed S$0.45 to S$8.74 as at 1.31 pm, after it reported on Wednesday a 9 per cent rise in revenue to S$9.1 billion for the nine months ended Sep 30.

 ST Engineering’s shares had closed at S$8.29 before the results were announced.

-The group had strong performances across all its three business segments, with the revenue increasing despite an impairment of S$667 million for iDirect Group, its satellite communications technology subsidiary.
+The group reported strong performances across all its three business segments, with the revenue increasing despite an impairment of S$667 million for iDirect Group, its satellite communications technology subsidiary.

 The company also proposed a special dividend of S$0.05 per share in light of cash proceeds from recent divestments.

+He added that, on a recurring-profit basis – on which dividend payout is based – the impact was “minor”, but that it was “naturally significant” on a reported-profit basis.

+“The plans for a special dividend of S$0.05 (per share) on top of the S$0.18 regular dividend may help cushion the share-price reaction to the impairment,” he said.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
+Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.

 Copyright SPH Media.
 All rights reserved.